Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 - Tap on Apps under iOS under the category and select the apps you want to block.

-- Settings > Manage Modes
+- Settings > Modes

 - Choose the mode under which you want to block apps